 Self-service technology is most often used to describe customer service applications that allow us to conduct various activities without the help of another person.

+Most of us encounter self-service technology throughout daily life.
 Think of airport kiosks, gas stations with credit card readers, self-scanning check-out lanes, and digital touchpads that allow you to place your order in a fast-food restaurant.

 In the workplace, self-service technology refers to any solution that allows employees to resolve an issue on their own.
 For instance, they could use a mobile app to reserve a desk or use a room scheduling display to submit an IT-related service request.